-The amendments narrow the scope of the initial recognition exemption to exclude transactions that give rise to equal and offsetting temporary differences - e.g. leases and decommissioning liabilities.
+The amendments narrow the scope of the initial recognition exemption to exclude transactions that give rise to equal and offsetting temporary differences - e.g. leases.
 The amendments apply for annual reporting periods beginning on or after 1 January 2023.
 For leases, the associated deferred tax asset and liabilities will need to be recognised from the beginning of the earliest comparative period presented, with any cumulative effect recognised as an adjustment to retained earnings or other components of equity at that date.
 For all other transactions, the amendments apply to transactions that occur after the beginning of the earliest period presented.

 The Group accounts for deferred tax on leases applying the 'integrally linked' approach, resulting in a similar outcome to the amendments, except that the deferred tax impacts are presented net in the statement of financial position.
 Under the amendments, the Group will recognise a separate deferred tax asset and a deferred tax liability.
-As at 31 December 2021, the deductible temporary difference in relation to the right-of-use asset is 410 thousand AZN (Note 24) and the deductible temporary difference in relation to the lease liability is 338 thousand AZN (Note 24), resulting in a net deferred tax asset of 73 thousand AZN (Note 24).
-Under the amendments, the Group will present a separate deferred tax liability of 282 thousand AZN and a deferred tax asset of 1,381 thousand AZN.
+As at 31 December 2022, the deductible temporary difference in relation to the right-of-use asset is 318 thousand AZN and the deductible temporary difference in relation to the lease liability is 266 thousand AZN (Note 25), resulting in a net deferred tax asset of 53 thousand AZN (Note 25).
 There will be no impact on retained earnings on adoption of the amendments.